pomelofashion/challenges/challenge-ios/README.md

 In test mode, no network connection is made to 3rd party servers.

-## Evaluation Criteria
-1. Functionality: the app works as expected, no crashes.
-2. Code quality: architecture, design patterns, coding conventions, etc.
-3. We will evaluate process and achievement even if it’s not 100% finished.
-4. Any third party libraries are allowed.

 ## The assignment

 Implement an iOS app with Swift that displays the information retrieved from the New [York Times API](https://developer.nytimes.com/) in the best way possible in terms of performance, UX and UI.